 My very first trip overseas, fully self-funded and independent was three weeks in the US southwest with one of my oldest and dearest friends Kate.
-The Contiki itinerary was packed with places and sights that needed no introduction to us.
-So the half day stop in the town of Sedona for a Red Rock Jeep Tour was neither here nor there.
+The tour itinerary was packed with places and sights that needed no introduction to us.
+So the half-day stop in the town of Sedona was neither here nor there.
 I didn’t know what I would see there, but I figured it must have had some merit if Contiki were putting it on their itinerary.
-If not, it was only an afternoon stop on the long desert road between Phoenix and The Grand Canyon!
+If not, it was only an afternoon stop on the long desert road between Phoenix and the Grand Canyon!
 I couldn’t have been more pleasantly surprised.
 With no preconceived notions, Sedona quickly became a standout of the trip.
-So what is it about the landscape, mysticism and fast food chain in this desert town that may interest you?
+So what is it about the landscape, mysticism and fast-food chain in this desert town that may interest you?

 Let’s geek out for a minute on some impressive geological facts!
 Sedona is first and foremost home to a series of impressive red rock formations.
 The town is located on the southern slopes of the Colorado Plateau that was formed by upheavals of the earth during prehistoric times, and the earth is still rising here by a few millimetres every year!
 The resulting exposed rock has been carved and sculpted by the forces of nature such as wind, water and ice.
 In Sedona, tall formations of rock are left behind, and a little further north the Colorado River etches out the Grand Canyon.
 The natural rock sculptures of Sedona show off a timeline of the areas geological history.
 Their different layers reveal to scientists that for instance, this current desert location was, in fact, a sea approximately 250 million years ago.
 The red colour is due to the presence of iron and looks its best when illuminated by the warm light of sunrise and sunset.
 Each formation has its own name, usually at least a rough descriptor of its shape, such as Bell Rock and Snoopy Rock.
 These fascinating rock forms are the key attraction of this desert town, and there is no doubting why.